 (a) When we were dead in our transgressions.
 No one can ever say, “God accepted me because of the good things I did.”
 You were dead in your sins and without any redeeming qualities, when God raised you.

 (b) Made us alive together with Christ.
-God didn’t just lift you out of the grave, he placed you in Christ (see the entry for Eph.
-1:7).
+God didn’t just lift you out of the grave, he placed you in Christ and made you a partaker of his divine life.
+See the entry for Eph.
+1:7.

 (c) By grace you have been saved.
 The word grace is synonymous with Jesus.
 You have been saved by grace (Eph.
 2:5) and saved by Jesus (2 Tim.
 1:9).
 We are justified by grace (Rom 3:24) and justified by Jesus (Rom 4:25).
 The gospel of grace (Acts 20:24) is really the gospel of Jesus (2 Th.
 1:8).